PierreSenellart/provsql/doc/TODO/having-trichotomy.md

   query-evaluation problem (Def.
 4) takes `k` in **binary**.
 So SUM-safe is not "efficient" in the paper's strict sense — this is exactly why SUM bifurcates in the trichotomy (Gain 2/3).
+  **Landed** as `src/SumCmpEvaluator.{h,cpp}`: the subset-sum DP over the reachable-sum range, same pre-pass slot and shared `src/CmpEvaluatorCommon.{h,cpp}` independence certification as the COUNT / MIN-MAX arms, with a range cap implementing the Remark 3 pseudo-poly fallback.
+Pinned by `test/sql/sum_cmp_optimisation.sql`, benchmarked by `test/bench/sum_cmp_bench.sql`.
 - **COUNT(DISTINCT)** — two-stage: per-value `EXISTS` marginal bottom-up, then
   count the distinct present values (Def.
 14, Theorem 3).
 The marginals are *lossy* (only the count's distribution survives, not which values), which